Why Return to Work?

 - Maintain relationships with co-workers and keep your work skills up to date

 - Maintain your emotional well being

-When you Return to Work, even with reduced hours or modified duties, you will earn your regular salary and continue to accrue vacation and make contributions to EI, CPP, and other private insurance plans provided by the workplace.
+When you return to work, even with modified duties or alternate duties, you will earn your regular salary and continue to accrue vacation and make contributions to EI, CPP, and other private insurance plans provided by the workplace.

 What is Return to Work?

-Return to Work is based on the philosophy that meaningful and safe work is part of the recovery process.
-To that end, a Return to Work plan will help you get back to work as soon as safely possible, taking into account any physical or mental limitations caused by your injury.
+Return to work is based on the philosophy that safe and suitable work is part of the recovery process.
+To that end, a return to work plan will help you get back to work as soon as safely possible, taking into account any physical or mental limitations caused by your injury.

 Our main goal is to help you return to your original job.
 Depending on your injury, you may not be able to return to your original job right away.
 In that case, you and your employer will work together to decide how your how your job can be changed to allow you to return.
-This may include you doing different duties, working reduced hours, or using different equipment to help you work.
-This is called gradual return to work.
+This may include you doing modified or alternate duties, sometimes working reduced hours, or using different equipment to help you work.
+This is called a gradual return to work.

-Below are some examples of Return to Work.
+Below are some examples of returning to work.

 Return to same work, modified, with same employer

 Example: Laura is an assembly line worker with a back injury.
 The WCB indicates her workplace restrictions include no prolonged sitting or awkward reaching.
 Laura's job is modified to include a sit/stand stool which makes it easier to change body positions and a tool shelf is moved closer to her.
 These changes allow her to continue with her original duties.